liuxinwust/test_robot/README.md

 ===============================================================================================

 This repository provides ROS support for the aubo robots.
-This repo holds source code for ROS versions JADE.
+This repo holds source code for ROS versions kinetic.

 __Operating System Install__

-Operating system version is not less than Ubuntu linux 14.04, both supports 32bit and 64bit system.
+Operating system version is not less than Ubuntu linux 16.04, both supports 32bit and 64bit system.
 Ubuntu Linux download:http://www.ubuntu.com/download/

 __Peak_Can drive Install__